KimtaiKogoKevin/yolo/explantion2.0.md

 These servers are the same ones defined in the host file above.

+# To run this play book
+- Ensure you are in the root directory of the  project where the vagrant file is located
+- run vagrant up to start up the virtual machines
+- run vagrant provison to provison them with the neccessary resources
+- run __ansible-playbook main.yml__

+# To start the client application
+- once the play book has ran with the above commands
+- run ***vagrant ssh frontend** to access the front end virtual machine
+- This machine contains a running container called ***client_container*** as defined in the main.yml playbook file
+- run ***sudo exec -it client_container sh*** to access the running container
+- once in the container , you will see the working directory app
+- From here run npm start , it should dtart the development server
+- To access the application on your browser use the IP address defiend in the vagrant file , either **192.168.60.8:2222** or **192.168.60.7:2222** .
+It should open the homepage of the E-commerce shop
 # My play book
 My playbook can be broken down into the following steps